w1kl4s/DescriptionGenerator/README.md

 That should be it.
 You can start using the tool!
 #### Usage, for real this time
     python3 main.py /path/to/directory
-This will create data.txt file in your current directory.
+This will create HTML description file in Generated Descriptions folder, according to `basictemplate.html` file in templates folder.
 Progress of hashing and file query is displayed.
 Speed of hashing depends heavily on read speed of directory (For example, i can hash with about 300 MB/s when directory is on my SSD, but if i try it with location over network, it can be as low as single megabytes per second.)

 New fancy colored logs and stuff!
 Preview of what it looks like right now.

-Current version already runs well!
-It takes file in templates folder, and puts parsed data in new HTML file in Generated Descriptions folder.

 Mind that i put black background in HTML file for sake of visibility after generation.
 After you put proper background image, it will go away.
 ![Example output:](https://i.imgur.com/1cUl74F.png)